-If they are not usable, there are some charities that accept damaged clothes and recycle them into rags or other textile by products.
+If they’re not usable, some charities accept damaged clothes and recycle them into rags or other textile byproducts.

-So look for materials like organic cotton, linen, hemp and a few others that is mentioned in this wonderful post.
+So look for materials like organic cotton, linen, hemp and a few others that are mentioned in this wonderful post.

-Denim is something that I personally struggle with because I want to support fair trade practices, organic materials and sustainable practices.
-Brands like Nudie have a great range or unisex jeans.
+Denim is something that I struggle with because I want to support fair trade practices, organic materials and sustainable practices.
+Brands like Nudie have a great range of unisex jeans.

-The reason I struggle with pants in general is that I wear them quite a lot and no matter how strong and thick the material is, I wear through them within a year normally.
+The reason I struggle with pants, in general, is that I wear them quite a lot and no matter how durable and thick the material is, I wear them within a year typically.

 I have asked my mum on numerous occasions to patch them up for me to give them a longer life.
-Don’t be afraid to fix things rather then toss them because they are ripped or a button has come loose.
+Don’t be afraid to fix things instead of tossing them because they are ripped, or a button has come loose.
 Grab that sewing kit or ask someone that knows what they are doing to help you.

-In preparation for this post, I went to a office supplies store.
-It’s amazing how much you see when you’re aware of waste.
+In preparation for this post, I went to a local office supplies store.
+It’s incredible how much you see when you’re aware of waste.
 Isle after isle there was plastic everywhere!

-First of all, I would really question why stationery is needed.
+First of all, I would question why stationery is needed.

 Technology can replace a lot of what we require in our home office.
-For example, instead of buying a new to-do list paper pad from Kikki-K, use an App like Wunderlist.
-We have used this for many years now and would be totally lost without it.
-We use it for everything from work taste to shopping lists.
+For example, instead of buying a new to-do list paper pad from Kikki-K, use an App like TickTick.
+We have used this for many years now and would be lost without it.
+We use it for everything from work tasks to shopping lists.

 Another example is investing in a tablet like an iPad Pro and Digital Pencil to replace traditional pen and paper.

-Talking about pens, before buying a new ones with plastic packaging, have a good look around your house and in your bags.
-Quite often there are pens lying around.
-If not, ask your in-laws.
+Talking about pens, before buying new ones with plastic packaging, have a good look around your house and in your bags.
+Quite often, pens are lying around.
+If not, ask your family.
 Use what you can without having to buy new.
-We haven’t bought a single pen in over a decade!
+We haven’t purchased a single pen in over a decade!

 Three tips to eliminate food waste: